Real-time Anomaly Detection for Liquid Argon Time Projection Chambers: Approach: Anomaly Detection with Knowledge Distillation

 \subsection{Autoencoder-based Anomaly Detection}

 Autoencoders are neural networks designed to learn a compressed representation of input data by encoding it into a low-dimensional latent space and reconstructing the original input by decoding the latent space \cite{pmlr-v27-baldi12a}.
 Inputs that deviate from the learned distribution produce higher reconstruction loss, which we define as the \emph{anomaly score}.
-This reconstruction loss is calculated as the sum over the difference between the pixel values in the input and the output images.
-Figure~\ref{fig:autoencoder_schematic} represents a schematic of an autoencoder and the associated anomaly based on comparing input and output images~\cite{mathworks_autoencoder}.
+This reconstruction loss is calculated as the mean-squared sum over the difference between the pixel values in the input and the output.
+The autoencoder is trained unsupervised on a given dataset, to minimize this reconstruction loss.

 Figures~\ref{fig:encoder_architecture} and~\ref{fig:decoder_architecture} show the architecture of the Teacher autoencoder, where the former (\ref{fig:encoder_architecture}) shows the encoder, and the latter (\ref{fig:decoder_architecture}) shows the decoder.
 This architecture was inspired from the CICADA autoencoder originally developed for CMS~\cite{CMS-DP-2024-121}, and was adapted in this study for LArTPC inputs.
-Note that the shapes in each layer are scaled corresponding to the input image shape.
+Note that the shapes in each layer are scaled corresponding to the input segment shape.